Images Have Disappeared

 Updated over a week ago

-The following reasons could be taken in consideration if the images have disappeared from the website:
+The following reasons could be taken into consideration if the images have disappeared from the website:

 1. Outdated elements